Grade System Converter

 How does the converter work?

-The converter normalises all grades to a 0–100% scale internally and then converts to each target system.
-While this is an approximation (grade system boundaries vary by institution), it provides a reliable reference for academic comparisons and applications.
+The converter normalises all grades to a 0–100% percentage scale internally, then converts to each target system.
+This is an approximation — grade system boundaries vary by institution and country.
+It provides a reliable reference for academic comparisons, applications, and professional qualification assessments.
+Always check with the specific institution for their official conversion policy.

 What is the ECTS grading scale?